gragusa/advmetrics/index.md

 **On the date of the appello right after the end of lectures,** the course grade is the maximum between

-1. the weighted average of the miterm's grade (30%), final's grade (40%) and the grades on the homework assignments (30%)
+1. the weighted average of the miterm's grade (30%), final's grade (30%) and the grades on the homework assignments (40%)

 2. the weighted average of the miterm's grade (30%) and the comprehensive final's grade (70%)

-3. the comprehensive final's grade
+3. the weighted average of the homework assignemnts grades (30%) and the comprehensive final's grade (70%)

+5. the comprehensive final's grade

 \note{